snhilde/list-color.vim/README.md

 There are 3 levels of indentation in this TODO list.
 Lines 1 and 4 would have one color, lines 2, 3, 5, 8, and 9 another color, and lines 6 and 7 a third color.
-Each level of indentation has a different color (unless the random selection is the same), and all lines at that level share that color.
+Each level of indentation has a different color, and all lines at that level share that color.

 ## Functions